johanvargas/mm-dev/README.md

-# mm-dev
+# mm-dev - dev version of project
-Start number two on this project

-CRUD actions on
+Dynamically updating food menu based on inventory ( more advanced considerations to be added after this phase is complete )

 ingredients --> recipes --> menu items --> menu

-Live updating Menu based on inventory.
+#TODO db, create indexes for ingredients ( to be used by recipes ) & recipes ( to be used by menu )
+#TODO finish crud full functionality
+#TODO dynamic add to array field

-#TODO
+#TODO menu populate

-- clone exercise examples for CRUD on: ingredients recipes menu items
-- build menu backend
-- build menu frontend

-- server provisioning

-# Suggestions
-Units should be a compiled array or options, not a free string field.